 Bayulu Remote Community School caters for students from Kindergarten to Year 6.
-The school is located on Gooniyandi country, 15km from the town of Fitzroy Crossing in the Kimberley region.
+Our school is located on Gooniyandi country, 15km from the town of Fitzroy Crossing in the Kimberley region.

-The school's vision is to provide a safe and stimulating environment where Aboriginal culture is embraced and celebrated, and students are encouraged to reach their academic potential so they become strong, resilient members of the community.
+Our vision is to provide a safe and stimulating environment where Aboriginal culture is embraced and celebrated, and students are encouraged to reach their academic potential so they become proud, strong and resilient members of the community.

 Our priorities are: